dtam43/hoop-house/README.md

-# Hoophouse manager
+## Hoophouse manager

-This is a project for ES1050 at Western University.
-For proper use, you'll need a backend server and a raspberry pi with a compatible temperature sensor and camera.
+This project was created for Western Engineering's Design course.
+Here you'll find the web-application portion of the project, which ran off of a personal server to remotely control the Hoop Houses.

+## Documentation

+To see working images of this project, please visit <a href="https://davidtam.me/project_pages/hoophouse"> here </a>.

 ## Server setup instructions

+For proper use of this product, you'll need a backend server and a Raspberry Pi with a compatible temperature sensor and camera.
 These instructions cover only the setup of the backend server.
 Client instructions are detailed elsewhere. **These instructions are for Ubuntu 20.04**

 > It is recommended to set this project up in a container (using something like LXD) if applicable.